 - 1 teaspoon red-wine vinegar

 1. Combine all ingredients and let marinate at room temperature for at least an hour.
-Store any leftover in an airtight container in the fridge.
+Store any leftovers in an airtight container in the fridge.

 1. Follow the recipe for savory tuiles above, omitting the black sesame seeds.
 Add 2 cloves finely chopped garlic to the batter.
-Using about a 2 to 3-inch triangle template, spread about 20-30 triangles onto a silpat or parchment lined baking sheet.
-Top each triangle with chopped, fresh chives.
+Using about a 2 to 3-inch triangle stencil, spread about 20-30 triangles onto a silpat or parchment lined baking sheet.
+Top each triangle with chopped, fresh chives and coarse salt.
 Bake as directed.

-Note - Sometimes I add smoked trout or smoked salmon to the cheese mixture.
+Note – Sometimes I add some kind of smoked seafood like mackerel, whitefish, or salmon to the cheese mixture.
 Just add last and pulse in the food processor.
+Now you can call this a Rillette!

-Coconut Cream Bowls with Bruleed Bananas and Coconut Tuiles
+Creamy Coconut Pudding Bowls with Candied Bananas and Coconut Tuiles

 - 2 cups coconut milk